 We'd also say decent looks (to fit in with your home decor) and affordable prices are important considerations as well – you're extending your Wi-Fi, not streaming video from outer space, and the costs should reflect that.

 The Orbi set isn't necessarily the best mesh networking kit for everyone – the likes of Google Wi-Fi combine decent speeds, attractive looks and mid-range prices, for example – so weigh up all the factors we've talked about below before making your final choice.

 How to buy the best mesh Wi-Fi system for you

 Bear in mind that there are other ways to extend your Wi-Fi and get rid of dead zones around the home, including Wi-Fi extenders and Powerline adapters.
-Before you start splurging cash on the best mesh Wi-Fi network gear, make sure a mesh networking kit is the right option for you.
+Before you start splurging cash on the best mesh Wi-Fi network gear, make sure a mesh networking kit is definitely the right choice for you.

 On a technical level, these mesh networks are made up of little Wi-Fi 'nodes' that talk to each other and get as a strong a signal as possible out to all your devices.
 As far as your devices are concerned, it's just one consistent wireless network.